fredatgithub/Activate-Microsoft-products-for-testing-in-virtual-machines/README.md

-## Note: This is very outdated, just use https://massgrave.dev/ and https://github.com/massgravel/Microsoft-Activation-Scripts for a more comprehensive activation.
+## Note: This is quite outdated, just use https://massgrave.dev/ and https://github.com/massgravel/Microsoft-Activation-Scripts for a more comprehensive activation.

 # DISCLAIMER!!!